 Economic uncertainty has resulted in many equity markets struggling in the first half of the year; although the US and UK markets have been notably resilient in local currency terms.
-Despite volatility global equity returns to euro based investors have been positive year-to-date.
 Equities remain attractively valued compared to bonds and cash.

 Long-term eurozone bond yields reached fresh all-time lows towards the end of June.
 Despite the lack of value, bonds have been supported by the tailwind of aggressive ECB monetary policy action.